Who Is Carla Hall?

 In the show’s final challenge in New Orleans, Hall and Stefan Ritcher ended as runners-up to champion Hosea Rosenberg.
 She gained popularity for her personality, although she did not win Fan Favorite in her season.
 Hall became known for her call-and-response catchphrase “Hootie Hoo!”.
 This was a tradition she and her husband had whenever trying to locate one another in public.
 She also became known to her audience on Top Chef for her philosophy of “cooking with love”.
 She defined it as putting one’s own care and warmth into food.

 Hall was also part of the cast of Top Chef: All-Stars, the eighth season of the show.
 It consisted of participants from past seasons.
-Carla performed well in this season, which included demonstrating her chicken pot pie recipe on Late Night with Jimmy Fallon. she however finished fifth overall in the competition, but was awarded “Fan Favorite” for the season by viewers of the show
+Carla performed well in this season, which included demonstrating her chicken pot pie recipe on Late Night with Jimmy Fallon.
+She however finished fifth overall in the competition, but was awarded “Fan Favorite” for the season by viewers of the show.

 Hall hosted the American cooking-themed talk show The Chew alongside Michael Symon, and Clinton Kelly (the show’s moderator).
 It was a one-hour show on ABC centered on food from all angles.
 The Chew replaced All My Children.